davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-c-dialect.txt

   The macro ``__STRICT_ANSI__`` is predefined when the :option:`-ansi` option is used.
-Some header files may notice this macro and refrain from declaring certain functions or defining certain macros that the ISO standard doesnt call for; this is to avoid interfering with any programs that might use these names for other things.
+Some header files may notice this macro and refrain from declaring certain functions or defining certain macros that the ISO standard doesn't call for; this is to avoid interfering with any programs that might use these names for other things.

   Functions that are normally built in but do not have semantics